 Texas State gives each student the opportunities and support they need to reach their full potential.
 We’re one of the largest public universities in Texas, but with small classes (median class is 24), a warm, inviting campus and robust student services, we cultivate a culture of inclusiveness.

-With majors in nearly 200 bachelor’s, master’s and doctoral programs, students will find limitless ways to build their futures.
+With majors in more than 200 bachelor’s, master’s and doctoral programs, students will find limitless ways to build their futures.

 If we can help you or one of your students, please let us know.
 Thank you for your dedication to helping students access higher education opportunities.
 We value your partnership and welcome your questions and feedback.

 Students ranked in the top 75% of their high school classes will not be required to submit an SAT or ACT test score.
 Students applying without an SAT or ACT will receive a holistic review of their application, which includes consideration of their high school curriculum, level of courses taken, grades earned, admission essay(s) and extracurricular involvement/leadership/community service/work experience throughout their high school career.
 While not a requirement for admission, if a student wishes to send an SAT or ACT score to Texas State, we will accept the scores from the testing service (College Board or ACT), from the high school transcript or from a student’s score report.

 The Honors College will consider admitted students for all 2022 terms for admission to the Honors College without an SAT or ACT score.